lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 The domain is a 15 meter cube with 0.1 set as smallest edge size.

-It is good practice to use 'domainSizeIncrease' to avoid edge density effects.
+It is good practice to use ``domainSizeIncrease`` to avoid edge density effects.
 This temporary domainSize increase for inserting fracture centers outside of the domain defined by domainSize.
 After generation is complete, the domain is truncated back to domainSize.
 First entry is expansion in x (east/west), second entry is expansion in y (North/South), and third entry is expansion in z (Top/Bottom).

-The parameter 'boundaryFaces' selects domain boundaries for flow.
+The parameter ``boundaryFaces`` selects domain boundaries for flow.
 The generation will only keep clusters of fractures with connections to domain boundaries which are set to 1 as indicated by axis directions [ +X,-X,+Y,-Y,+Z,-Z].
 The network will have fractures connecting to the left and right boundaries.

 .. code-block:: python